j23414/mango-user-guide/quickstart.md

 ## Quick Start Demo

+You will need a running version of Mango and the **DemoFiles** folder that came with Mango installation.
+This section demonstrates loading networks, merging some those networks through graph mathematics, and exporting the new graphs.
+The purpose of this section is to give a quick example.
+For a more complete walk-through with explanations see **SlowStart**.

+**Outline**

+* Load 4 graphs
+* 3D interactive visualization
+* Merge graphs
+* Export/Save resulting merged graphs

+### Load 4 graphs

 Open **Mango** and you should be presented with the following screen.
 The window is divided into four sections.

 * **Data**: displays a list of all data objects in Mango